 Guaranteed remuneration includes a basic CTC package consisting of a base salary and benefits which include a medical aid contribution and a provident fund contribution.

 The basic CTC package is provided to all employees, excluding NEDs.

 To ensure that Spur is able to attract and retain executives and key talent in a competitive job market, total remuneration is positioned at the median of the market, with guaranteed remuneration being positioned between the median and the upper quartile of the market.

-The Remco will reassess the positioning of remuneration on an annual basis to ensure that it aligns with the Company's strategy and may work to amend the positioning of guaranteed remuneration to the median of the market over time
+The Remco will reassess the positioning of remuneration on an annual basis to ensure that it aligns with the Company's strategy and may work to amend the positioning of guaranteed remuneration to the median of the market and increasing total remuneration to the upper quartile to further enhance a pay for performance culture over time as required.